python-pillow/Pillow/README.rst

 - https://github.com/python-imaging/Pillow/issues

 and provide a link to the first ticket so we can track the issue(s) upstream.
+Prior to Pillow 2.0.0, very few (if any) image code changes were made.
+Pillow 2.0.0 and later includes Python 3 support and many bug fixes gathered from across the internet.

 Documentation
 -------------